Howie DiSavino III: Racing career

-In 2021, DiSavino III remained in the No. 32 ARCA car part-time, now a part of AM Racing after Win-Tron merged with that team, which competes full-time in the Truck Series with Austin Wayne Self.
+In 2021, DiSavino remained in the No. 32 ARCA car part-time, now a part of AM Racing after Win-Tron merged with that team, which competed full-time in the Truck Series with Austin Wayne Self.
 The two teams had an alliance for multiple years and shared a race shop starting in 2020.
 DiSavino made his first start at Daytona that year.
 On April 5, it was announced that DiSavino would get to make his Truck Series debut, which would still be at Richmond and with the same sponsors (Bud's as well as KEES Vacations), although it would instead be in the No. 3 for Jordan Anderson Racing, a team that is also housed in the AM Racing shop and has an alliance with them.

-In 2022, he attempted the Richmond race with the No. 45 for Alpha Prime Racing but failed to qualify.
+In 2022, it was announced that DiSavino would run a partial schedule in the NASCAR Xfinity Series with Alpha Prime Racing.
+He attempted to make his series debut at the Richmond race in the No. 45, but failed to qualify.
 However, he did qualify for the April Martinsville race, driving the No. 44 Chevy for the same team in which he failed to finish.